Considering university alternatives? The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 Don’t feel like you need to follow the crowd!
 You have plenty of time to make career choices and decisions, and spending time widening your horizons is really important for your personal development.

 Remember that everything you do is an opportunity to make new and interesting connections.
-I met so many amazing people from different walks of life and I can’t wait to travel again!
+I met so many amazing people from different walks of life, and I honestly can’t wait to travel again!

 2